ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Acknowledgements
 {: numbered="false"}

-The authors wish to thank the following individuals for feedback and ideas that contributed to this docuement:
+The authors wish to thank the following individuals for feedback and ideas that contributed to this document:
 {{{Thomas Hardjono}}},
 {{{Laurence Lundblade}}},
 {{{Kathleen Moriarty}}},